Helicone/helicone/helicone-node/README.md

 # Helicone OpenAI Node.js Library

-This package is a simple and convenient way to log all requests made through the OpenAI API with Helicone, with just a one-line code change.
-By using the Helicone OpenAI Node.js wrapper, you can easily track and manage your OpenAI API usage and monitor your GPT models' cost, latency, and performance on the Helicone platform.
+This package is a simple and convenient way to log all requests made through the OpenAI API with Helicone.
+You can easily track and manage your OpenAI API usage and monitor your GPT models' cost, latency, and performance on the Helicone platform.

 ## Installation